In a Nutshell:

 Whirlwind Wheelchair RoughRider Conclusion

 Any way you look at it, the Whirlwind RoughRider is an excellent wheelchair.
-We love the simple, durable design and the fact that you can secure replacement parts for it just about anywhere.
-With proper care and a bit of elbow grease, this is the last wheelchair you’ll ever own.
-It’s a great product, offered by a fantastic group of people who love what they do.
+We love the simple, durable design and the fact that you can secure replacement parts for it anywhere.
+With proper care and some elbow grease, this is the last wheelchair you’ll ever own.
+It’s a great product offered by a fantastic group of people who love what they do.
 We recommend it.

 Official Manufacturer Support